preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 Note the metadata for project status and project sponsor.

-Icons indicate if a Teams group, Yammer or Facebook Workplace group is connected to the Team Site.
+Icons indicate if a Teams group, Yammer or Facebook workplace group is connected to the team site.
 Users can click the icon to go to the group.
-In the image above a Teams group is connected to each Team Site.
+In the image above a Teams group is connected to each team site.

 Here's an older example, with all three types of icons: